bramvrancken/SpELL-ULB.github.io/docs/grants/fnrs-fwo-application.md

-# FNRS and FWO applications
+# PhD and postdoc applications

 ## Psychology